sandshrewmetaprotocols/alkanes-docs/docs/developers/quickstart/setup.md

 metashrew-view

 ## Sandshrew
-The sandshrew-proxy repository contains everything you need to deploy and test a local version of your Alkanes contract.
+The sandshrew-proxy repository contains everything you need to deploy and test a local version of your ALKANES contract.
 This section will guide you through the steps to get sandshrew and metashrew up and running.

 1. Clone shandshrew-proxy